Palo Seco Forest Reserve

 Palo Seco Forest Reserve (Bosque Protector Palo Seco), is a rainforest preserve in Panama in Bocas del Toro Province.
-The reserve was created in 1983 to be a conservation corridor linking Fortuna Forest Reserve and La Amistad International Park, and has an estimated area of 167,410 ha.
+The reserve was created in 1983 to be a conservation corridor linking Fortuna Forest Reserve and La Amistad International Park, and has an estimated area of 167,410 ha and its name means dry stick.

 Environment

 Popular with tree climbers, the reserve includes nutmeg, and ceiba trees.
 The area is home to tarantulas and eyelash vipers.
-Palo Seco means dry stick.
 The reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.